puklu/Chronorobotics-project/README.md

 1. cd into ```project/scripts/```.

+2. To upload a particular map for an environment from `~/.ros`,

+            python main.py -e <environment-to-which-map-belongs> -u <map-to-upload>

+3. To fetch a particular map for an environment,

+            python main.py -e <environment-name> -m <map-name>

+4. To fetch all the maps for an environment for the db,

+            python main.py -e <environment-name>

+5. To fetch only environment details (for eg map metadata),

+            python main.py -oe <environment-name>

-2. To upload all the recorded maps so far for all the environments in one go, then if the pre-requisites are met,
+6. To upload all the recorded maps for all the environments in one go,

         Pre-requisites:
             If you want to upload all the recorded maps so far, then maps  for each environment should be compressed and present in the directory ```objects/maps/``` , with map being separated into different directories based on the environment.